azoff/wedding/README.md

 ## TODO

-- [ ] Add support for links in content
 - [ ] Custom component for hotels
 - [ ] Custom component for directions
 - [ ] Add coming Soon page